 Importance of Making an Effort!
 No Such Thing as Something for Nothing; Don't sit around, make a name for yourself!

 If you don't make an effort, you can't succeed in life, you can't reach your potential.
 Hints on what to do to change that.
 Don't expect something without having to work for it.

 History of the Lighthouses of Burnham-on-Sea; how navigational aids evolved, how they affected safety and the lives of coastal inhabitants

-A childhood walk in Hurstpierpoint, Sussex, following a series of photos taken with a Box Brownie
+A childhood walk in Hurstpierpoint, West Sussex; 1950s Sussex & fond memories following a series of photos taken with a Box Brownie